qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 Another post by Jean-Tiare Le Bigot provides a detailed (and instructive!) example of
-[using perf and eBPF to setup a low-level tracer](https://blog.yadutaf.fr/2017/07/28/tracing-a-packet-journey-using-linux-tracepoints-perf-ebpf/) for ping requests and replies
+[using perf and eBPF to setup a low-level tracer](https://blog.yadutaf.fr/2017/07/28/tracing-a-packet-journey-using-linux-tracepoints-perf-ebpf/) for ping requests and replies.

 Few tutorials exist for network-related eBPF use cases.
 There are some interesting documents, including an _eBPF Offload Starting Guide_, on the